tylerrocha/InternetSharing/README.md

 ```
 osascript share_internet.applescript
 ```
 Script assumes you want to share your Ethernet connection to devices using wifi.
-Script also assumes you have already set a local hostname and added any desired security to your hotspot.
+Script also assumes you have already set a local hostname and added any desired security to your hotspot, such as WPA2.

 ### Next Steps
 * Create a subroutine so sharing can be renewed indefinitely